john-wigg/best-data-practices/README.md

 ![ISO 8601](https://imgs.xkcd.com/comics/iso_8601.png "ISO 8601 https://xkcd.com/1179/")

-### Persistent identifier
-Include a persistent identifier.
-Persistent identifiers (PIDs) are used when citing and managing datasets and information.
-PIDs identify citable online resources, such as datasets or publications, by providing a permanent link to them.
-Even if the datasets location in the internet changes, the identifier remains the same and will still link to the data, regardless of the new location.
-Some examples of commonly used persistent identifiers are Digital Object Identifier (DOI) and Uniform Resource Name (URN).
-But keep in mind, PID is always a promise that the underlying data will never change.
-If it's necessary to make changes use a new PID and refer to the original dataset.

 ### Funder
 Add the name of the funding organization or institution.
 Most organization have policies for this, so ask your mentor or supervisor if you're not aware of those.